calinIul/javaC/README.md

 # Java Course Project

-This repository contains the source code for a project developed as part of the Java Programming course (CS101) at XYZ University.
+This repository contains the source code for a project developed as part of the Java Programming course at UPT University.
 The project focuses on applying Java programming concepts learned during the course to develop a practical application.

 ## Table of Contents